Scheduled MonumentsEnglandBattery and Royal Commission fortification called Grenville Battery

 What is Battery and Royal Commission fortification called Grenville Battery?

-Grenville Battery is a coastal artillery fortification located in Cornwall, England, dating from the Napoleonic Wars period of the early nineteenth century.
+Grenville Battery is a coastal artillery fortification located in Cornwall, constructed during the nineteenth century as part of Britain's extensive programme of defensive works.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003114.

 Who is responsible for protecting Battery and Royal Commission fortification called Grenville Battery?